Retail & FMCG

 Teams manually match product codes, pack sizes, regions, and effective dates against the price master.

-The system maps updates to SKU, channel, and region rules, then flags exceptions.
+The system maps updates to SKU, channel, and region rules, then flags exceptions for review.

 Approve

-Every update passes through margin guardrails and human approval for sensitive changes.
+Every update passes through margin guardrails and sensitive changes move to human approval.

 Sync

-Validated prices move to store systems with same-day visibility and an execution trail.
+Validated prices are prepared for store systems with execution status and a reviewable trail.

-ICS Compute focuses on the production concerns that decide whether retail AI is adopted: messy input handling, margin protection, integration with existing systems, store-level observability, and measurable operational lift.
+ICS Compute focuses on the production concerns that decide whether retail AI is adopted: supplier format handling, margin protection, integration with current systems, store-level observability, and reliable platform operations.

 Commercial precision

-Dynamic pricing and price sync workflows respect existing commercial rules, approval paths, and minimum margins instead of letting a black-box model decide.
+Dynamic pricing and price sync workflows respect commercial rules, approval paths, and minimum margins.

 Operational reality

-Price updates can be extracted from email, PDFs, spreadsheets, scans, and inconsistent supplier documents before validation and sync.
+Price updates can be extracted from email, PDFs, spreadsheets, scans, and inconsistent supplier documents before validation.

 Store intelligence

-Computer vision retail turns existing security footage into stock-out, planogram, traffic, and queue signals without a new hardware program.
+Computer vision turns existing security footage into shelf, planogram, traffic, and queue signals without a new hardware programme.

 Inventory impact

-Demand models can account for SKU mix, channel behavior, promotion cycles, and regional operations to cut both holding cost and stockouts.
+Demand models can account for SKU mix, channel behaviour, promotion cycles, and regional operating patterns.

 ERP and data